 Criteria and Application Information

-The Association of Schools and Colleges of Optometry (ASCO) is pleased to announce the offering of the 2014 Practice Management Education Awards dedicated to supporting practice management education.
+ASCO is pleased to offer the Practice Management Education Awards dedicated to supporting practice management education.

 The ASCO Academic Affairs Committee will review applications based on the following criteria: